tannazmo/Plotly/README.md

 # Plotly

+This interactive page is available on GitHub Pages by clicking here: https://tannazmo.github.io/Plotly/

 The pages loads with the bacterial data and charts of the participant # 940.
 But we can change the participant and look at the information and charts belonging to another participant.